bronburgundy/fullstack-boilerplate/README.md

 5. Run server to make sure working.
 Fix any errors.
 6. Add code to App.jsx
 7. Make sure public folder is in server, not client
-8. In public folder add index.html
+8. In public folder add index.html and add code to it linking to App and bundle
-9.